Sahalie Falls Elopement in July | McKenzie Pass Waterfall Elopement

 • A naturally intimate setting

-It doesn’t feel exposed the way mountain locations can.
+It doesn’t feel as exposed as mountain locations can.
 Instead, it feels contained—in a way that makes everything quieter and more focused.

 What a July Elopement at Sahalie Falls Feels Like